heinerb1/heinerb1.github.io/_pages/log.md

 * **Thursday**: Read about Xilinx primitives and compared them to the symbiflow_arch_defs xml files.
 Attended meeting about VTR, wrote a python script to convert tab delinieated .txt files to comma deliniated .csv files, and ran some regression tests.
-* **Friday**: Ran regression tests to comapre modified versions of VTR architectures to their originals, attended bootcamp meething about python packages, and experimented with the packages.
+* **Friday**: Ran regression tests to comapre modified versions of VTR architectures to their originals, attended bootcamp meeting about python packages, and experimented with the packages.

 ### Week 4: May 17, 2021